cymbal Pic.jpg

 Kyra Curenton—Drummer

 Nashville-based drummer Kyra Curenton brings a blend of energy, technique and positivity to her playing that’s rapidly making her one of Music City’s busiest and sought-after players.
 Her unique language on the kit compliments all the styles of music she’s been called upon to play since relocating to Nashville from Columbus, Ohio, just a few years ago—whether it’s country sessions, driving rock ‘n’ roll, soul, blues, gospel, funk, folk, psychedelia or jazz.
+Kyra is an endorsed artist for Mapex Drums and Innovative Percussion.

 Upon emerging in the Columbus music scene, she quickly became an established